CiaranGold/workAround-explorer/readme.md

 # WorkAround Explorer

-This project came with a pre-designed front end and was primarily to test module export/import commands from an initial array of objects.
+This project came with a pre-designed front end and was primarily to test module export/import commands from an array of objects.